wenjiezhang-z/wenjiezhang-z.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
 🎓 <span style="color: #000000; font-size: 1.1em; font-weight: bold;">I am currently looking for a PhD position starting in Fall 2026.
-If you are interested, please feel free to contact me.
+If you are interested, please feel free to contact me.</span>
 </p>

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Our team won 2nd place at the **ATPOS 2025 Big Data Competition**.